Update: The Restaurant Pho Keene Won!

 “They didn’t apologize,” Jolie said, referring to city officials.“But the city manager was gracious in her email to us, the one that was sent today approving of the sign.”

 The restaurant missed its scheduled “soft opening” on March 1.
-Its web site now says its “working hard and diligently” to open on “March 8st.”
+Its web site was updated to say its “working hard and diligently” to open on “March 8st.”
+They are, of course, now open.

-And how good do they promise their food will be?
+And how good did they promise their food will be?
 Why just “Pho Keene Great,” of course!
+Let’s hope, so they can stay in business for many years.

 - - -